zzhou007/links/links.md

 ln -s Dropbox/essays Documents
 ```

-Instead of syncing the smbolic link to the file, we sync the actual file and we have a symbolic link our documents folder.
+Instead of syncing the symbolic link to the file, we can sync the actual file and we have a symbolic link to our documents folder.

 ####Why?
 Using this method has numerious advantages over just copying the files you want to sync over.
 First off, it allows us to keep the changes we make in that folder up to date so we wouldn't have to keep recopying the contents.
 It will keep our folder structure.
 In our essays folder, we can seperate the essays by class and dropbox will copy the structure for us.
-We can backup important files without where our files are on our computer.
+We can backup important files without changing where our files are on our computer.

 ###Accessing files in a different partition
-Switching using linux in general requires lots of backing up and it is far more time effecient to keep files on a different partition.
+Using linux in general requires a lot of backing up and it is far more time effecient to keep files on a different partition.

 ####How?
-Assuming you have a seperate partition with all of your important data and you nammed the partition Data,
+Assuming you have a seperate partition with all of your important data and you named the partition Data,
-all you have to do is run the folling commands
+all you have to do is run the folling commands:

 ```
 ln -fsn /media/Data/Documents ~/